133 Cybersecurity Trivia Questions (Ranked from Easiest to Hardest)

 Answer: Sandbox

-11. It sounds like a row of safety plugs but SSL is actually an Internet encryption protocol.
+7. It sounds like a row of safety plugs, but SSL is actually an Internet encryption protocol.
 What is SSL an acronym for?

 Answer: Secure Sockets Layer

-13. Deepwatch is a cybersecurity company that has offers threat management with real time monitoring since 2015.
-It is headquartered out of what “C” US State, the home of the Rockies MLB franchise?
+9. Deepwatch is a cybersecurity company that has offers threat management with real time monitoring since 2015.
+It is headquartered in what state that's home to Rocky Mountain National Park?

 Answer: Colorado